Neil Harlock: Career

 He attended High School at Waitākere College.

 Harlock represented New Zealand at under-20 and under-23, as well as the senior All Whites, making his debut in a 3–0 loss to Chile on 18 June 1995 and ended his international playing career with 9 A-international caps to his credit, his final cap an appearance in a 0–2 loss to Australia on 6 July 1997.

-He was the president of Gungahlin United Football Club (GUFC) in Canberra, Australia.
-In October 2025, GUFC announced winding up of operations due to financial mismanagement by former President Neil Harlock.